Aakash4096/chrome_extension/README.md

 ## steps for installation

 1. Clone the above repository using the url

                 OR

-   git clone https://github.com/Aakash4096/chrome_extension.git   <---- paste this link
+   git clone https://github.com/Aakash4096/chrome_extension.git   <---- paste this in terminal

 2. Now , open browser and follow the given steps to setup the chrome extension.